roshanis/10kings/chapter10_raja_bhoja_paramara.md

 But Devaraya's voice grew troubled as he described the later years.
 "His Majesty began to believe that superior knowledge guaranteed victory.
 He would spend hours calculating the precise angle for siege engines while enemy reinforcements approached our positions.
 He studied captured weapons so obsessively that he sometimes forgot to issue orders to his own commanders."

 The pattern emerged with chilling clarity.
-Bhoja's gifts had initially given him significant military advantages—his armies were better equipped, his fortifications more sophisticated, his strategy more systematic than any contemporary Indian force.
+Bhoja's gifts had initially given him significant military advantages; his armies were better equipped, his fortifications more sophisticated, his strategy more systematic than any contemporary Indian force.
 Yet his scholarly nature had also created a dangerous flaw: he approached warfare as a problem to be solved through study rather than a contest of wills to be won through determination.

 "Tell me about the Battle of Mandu," I asked, referring to the legendary siege where Bhoja had first demonstrated his innovative military methods.